 - Naturopathic medicine is a distinct system of primary healthcare integrating standard medical diagnostics with complementary and alternative therapies.
 Naturopathic treatment is tailored to the individual and incorporates elements of clinical nutrition, lifestyle counselling, herbal and botanical medicine and mind-body techniques.

-- Naturopathic treatment is aimed at correcting the underlying causes of your health concerns rather than merely masking the signs and symptoms of disease.
+- Naturopathic treatment is aimed at correcting the underlying causes of your health concerns while also providing relief from your symptoms.

 - Naturopathic doctors receive a minimum seven years of post-secondary education and must complete standardized examinations in order to enter practice in Canada.